I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parallel_port_information.md

 ## Members

-`Context`
+`OriginalController`

-Pointer to the device extension of parallel port.
+Specifies the bus relative base I/O address of the parallel port registers.

 `Controller`

 Pointer to the system-mapped base I/O location of the parallel port registers.

-`FreePort`

-Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_free_routine.md">PPARALLEL_FREE_ROUTINE</a> callback that a kernel-mode driver can use to free the parallel port.

-`OriginalController`

-Specifies the bus relative base I/O address of the parallel port registers.

-`QueryNumWaiters`

-Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_query_waiters_routine.md">PPARALLEL_QUERY_WAITERS_ROUTINE</a> callback that a kernel-mode driver can use to determine the number of requests on the work queue of the parallel port.

 `SpanOfController`